ccrubbo/FreeRTOS_Arduino_Blink/README.md

 ## Test Results
 Using a logic analyzer, I captured 10 minutes of data to verify timings.
 See the screenshot below, where:
-- `DBG`: toggled every time the first LED starts its blink sequence
+- `DBG`: toggled every time the second LED starts its blink sequence
 - `LED1`: toggled when the 16-bit timer count reaches 65,000
 - `LED2`: starts the second LED blink sequence every three seconds